Complexity of Linear Subsequences of $k$-Automatic Sequences: Recognizing Relations

 Other components of the automaton stay the same. \end{proof}

 Recall the definition of the $k$-adic valuation: $\nu_k (n) = e$ if $k^e \mid n$ but $k^{e+1} \nmid n$.
 Note that $\nu_k(c)$ is the number of consecutive $0$s at the end of $(c)_k$.

 We also use the following notation: if some condition is described inside brackets, the brackets are Iverson brackets.
-The Iverson brackets equal $1$ if the condition described inside them is satisfied and equal $0$ otherwise.
+The Iverson bracket $[P]$ equals $1$ if the condition $P$ is satisfied, and $0$ otherwise.
 The next theorem appears to be new. \begin{theorem} Let $c \geq 1$ be a fixed constant.
 For msd-first input, the number of states in the minimal DFA recognizing $x \times y$ where $[x]_k + c = [y]_k$ is exactly

 \end{theorem}